 - You receive an advance, up to 90% of the value of the invoice, depending on the industry;

-- You can be approved in as little as 24 hours as your personal credit score isn’t considered;
+- Approval for your funding can be in as little as 24 hours as we don’t consider your personal credit score;

 - Fast application process along with no upfront fees;